 Auerhahn, Kathleen and Caitlin J. McGuire* (2010).
 Revisiting the Social Contract: Community Justice and Public Safety.
 New York, NY: Nova Science Publishers.

 Auerhahn, Kathleen (2003).
 Selective Incapacitation and Public Policy: Evaluating California’s Imprisonment Crisis.
-Albany, NY: State University of New York Press.
+Albany, NY: SUNY Press.

 *denotes graduate student co-author